slavilla/ShippingService/README.md

 # ShippingService
-A demo project that calculates the shipping cost of a parcel.
+A sample project that calculates the shipping cost of a parcel.
 This uses Spring Boot, Spring Validation, Spring Data JPA, and in-memory H2 Database.

 ## Setup
 1. Install Gradle https://gradle.org/install/